Recycling In Switzerland: What Are The Rules?

 Tetrapak

-Plastic Material
+Plastic Material (PET Bottles etc)

 Electronic and Electrical Equipment

-Electrical and electronic equipment such as old vacuums, TVs, and even computers can all be recycled.
-You can usually just bring these items into the stores that sell electronics, and they will take the waste off your hands.
+Electrical and electronic equipment such as old vacuums, TVs, and computers can all be recycled.
+You can usually bring these items into the stores that sell electronics, and they will take the waste off your hands.

 Glass

 Glass waste should be separated from other types of waste and disposed of in designated local glass recycling bins.
-You can dispose of glass jars and glass bottles in these bins, but you can’t throw away glasses, mirrors, or light bulbs.
+You can dispose of glass jars and bottles in these bins, but you can’t throw away glasses, mirrors, or light bulbs.

 When recycling glass, you must remove the metal lid from the jars, but you don’t have to get rid of the stickers.

-Note: The supermarkets have a separate spot for light bulbs, water filter cartridges, batteries and some other unusual things like that.
+Note: The supermarkets have a separate spot for light bulbs, water filter cartridges, batteries, and some other unusual things like that.
 Take a look at Migros or Coop when you are there next time.

 Metals